 Laws covering race, religion and belief, sexual orientation and disability, define harassment as any unwanted conduct which affects a person's dignity, creates an intimidating atmosphere for them, degrades or humiliates them, or creates an offensive environment for them.
-For example:

-Unwanted conduct: For example; touching including unwanted sexual attention, being pushed and shoved, slapping on the head or bottom for example, interference with body jewellery, spitting at a person.
+Unwanted conduct: For example; touching, including unwanted sexual attention, being pushed and shoved, slapping on the head or backside, interference with body jewellery.
 Dignity: Everyone has the right to dignity at work.
-Workers cannot be mentally or physically abused, made to work under circumstances of unsafe or poor practices, or forced to do things which make them feel a fool, or undermine their status.
+Workers cannot be mentally or physically abused, made to work under circumstances of unsafe or poor practices, or forced to do things which make them feel foolish or undermine their status.

-Intimidating or hostile atmosphere: For example, when you walk in to the workplace you can feel the eyes staring at you.
-There is some name calling or no-one speaks to you.
-People who do speak tell you they will be out to get you later.
+Intimidating or hostile atmosphere: For example, when in the workplace you can feel 'all eyes staring at you', name calling or deliberately being isolated / ignored.